froggyos/froggyos.github.io/versions/1.12/README.md

 * you cannot set values to array indexes
 * realtime mode is not real time
 * `>append` mutates the original variable when it shouldnt

+## Trusting Programs
+To trust a program, you must add its file name in the `D:/trusted_files` file.
+This will allow the program to have extended control over the operating system.
+Trusted programs are refreshed **only** on hard restarts (reload the page).

+## Load Order
+1. Load OS state if it exists
+2. Change color palette
+3. Create the color palette bar
+4. Set trusted files
+5. Validate language files
+6. Initiate the command line with `[[BULLFROG]]greeting`

 # FroggyScript Documentation
 * `[argument=default_value]` denotes a default argument value